Debagram

-Debagram is a village in the Kaliganj CD block in the Krishnanagar Sadar subdivision of the Nadia district in the Indian state of West Bengal.
+Debagram is a town in the Kaliganj CD block in the Krishnanagar Sadar subdivision of the Nadia district in the Indian state of West Bengal.

 History

 Before eighteenth century (A.D.)
 Debagram was surrounded by jungle.
 This place was inhabited by few people of Bagdi caste (Barga Kshatriya).
 In first part of eighteenth century a Brahmin family (surname- Majumder) migrated to Debagram from Uttar Pradesh.
 Few years later Gopal Bandopadhyay of Ichapore married a girl of Majumder family and started to live at Debagram.
 Gopal Bandopadhyay and his successor Janakinath Bandopadhyay were close of Nawabs of Murshidabad.
 After that quickly they extended their Zamindari and wealth.
 At the same time many other people, mainly Brahmins, from different areas came here and a prosperous village was formed.
 It is believed that some Brahmins studied Vedas there.
 Hence the village was named ‘Bedgram'.
 Many years later gradually this name became ‘Debagram’.
 Famous scholar and writer Biswanath Ponchanan lived here.Until British invasion this was an important place for Hindu ritualistic script writers.